command-line-interface-pages/.github/profile/README.md

 be more precise we expect all page syntax to be understandable by default no matter it what.
 When we encounter some repetetive problem we standardize a way to solve it.
 We don't handle each page specificly.

+## Contributions :hammer_and_wrench:

+Each repository contains link to it's contributing guide where you can learn how to get started with writing your own pages, themes or tools.